PAGE, Harry. D/18319. Private, Private Corps of Dragoons

 PILCH, G. H. 105.
 Serjeant.
 Awarded Special Reserve Long Service and Good Conduct Medal April 1915.PILE, Arthur Douglas.
-1084, Private.
+1084.
+Private.
 1914-15 Star, War and Victory Medals (1084 Pte.
 A. D. Pile, K. Edw.
 H).
 Arthur Douglas Pile died on the 21st August, 1917 and is buried in the Divisional Collecting Post Cemetery Extension at Leper, West-Vlaanderen, in Belgium.
 KIA by shellfire near Ypres 21/08/1917 aged 21.
 Born 10th April 1896.
 Son of Richard and Beatrice Pile of Netton, Salisbury.
 Commemorated on plaque in St Andrew's Church, Salisbury, Wiltshire (Image of medals courtesy of Woolley and Wallis Auctioneers, UK, 2006).PINCKNEY John (Jack) William.
 505. Corporal, Lieutenant KIA 11/04/1918 aged 23 in defence of Vieille Chapelle.
 Entered France 21/04/1915.
 Commissioned Second Lieutenant 14/09/1915.
 Born in 1895 in Orari Bridge, Canterbury, New Zealand.
 Son of George and Edith Howard Pinckney, of Waikaia, Southland, New Zealand.
-Buried in BAILLEUL ROAD EAST CEMETERY, ST. LAURENT-BLANGY, FRANCE.
+Buried in BAILLEUL ROAD EAST CEMETERY, ST. LAURENT-BLANGY, FRANCE and photograph of headstone shown.
 Name commemorated on plaque in St Peters Church, Buntingford, East Hertfordshire, Hertfordshire, UK.
 Portrait photograph as a Lance Corporal in 1914 on www.kingedwardshorse.net.

 PITT, John.
 767. Private, Private Labour Corps 575684